How to Print and Cut Stickers with Cricut Made Easy!

 Free Stickers for Back-to-School

 Usually, it’s my husband that does the back-to-school shopping with our son.
 He gets the biggest kick out of deliberating between different notebooks, pencil brands, and pen types.
 I always just want to know if they’ve brought back Trapper Keepers yet.
 I LOVED Trapper Keepers when I was in elementary school, but stickers were my second favorite thing about Back-to-School.

 Do you need to be headed back to school to enjoy these stickers?
 No!
 I actually have them in my planner, as well as stuck all over my Cricut Maker.
 They’re just so fun!
 And once you learn how easy it is to print and cut your own stickers you might go a little crazy for stickers too.

-How to Print and Cut Stickers with a Cricut
+How to Print and Cut Stickers with Cricut Made EASY!

 Supplies and Tools